Crazy Egg A/B Tests: Guide to Multi-Armed Bandit Testing

 Multi-Armed Bandit Test

 In a multi-armed bandit experiment, your goal is to find the most optimal choice or outcome while also minimizing your risk of failure.
-This is accomplished by presenting the favorable outcome more frequently as a test progresses.
+This is accomplished by presenting a favorable outcome more frequently as a test progresses.

 To put this into context, imagine a casino where you're facing a row of slot machines.
 Your aim is to discover the machine that has the highest chance of winning big while wasting the least amount of money (and time) in the process.
 Your challenge then is to be able to exploit winning slots while also trying out new machines in the hopes that they'll actually deliver an even higher payout.
 This is why the Crazy Egg A/B testing algorithm constantly adjusts visitor traffic to minimize losses with losing "machines" so you can quickly see positive improvements in your page performance.